How to re:Invent, Episode 3 - Reserved Seating

 Final Words

 This was the third episode in "How to re:Invent."
-Stay tuned for more episodes on parties, re:Invent in general, and final packing advice!
+Stay tuned for more episodes on packing and survival, parties and rePlay, security now that re:Inforce joins re:Invent, and what to do when you get home.

 See you all in Vegas!
 Send me a message on LinkedIn if you like to meet up!